-Samples can be stored at room temperature ( $20^{\circ}\text{C} + /-5^{\circ}\text{C}$ ) and shipped monthly or as directed by the CLA shipping guidelines.
+Samples can be stored at room temperature (20°C +/- 5°C) and shipped monthly or as directed by the CLA shipping guidelines.
 Store samples upside down in water filled centrifuge tubes.
-Secure labels with clear packing tape prior to shipping.
+Secure human-readable labels with clear packing tape and barcodes placed on top of tape.